JayByeun/RulersOth.blog/_posts/2020-12-03-Civilising-Information-1)-Eng.md

 If they did not intend this on purpose, then they don’t have any responsibility for the result that such flow of information has brought?
 The users have their own responsibility by themselves, because they connected to the service with their own will in terms of Freedom of Access to Information?
 <br>

-<strong>‘Freedom of Access to Information’<strong> gives users the opportunity of learning and freedom of choice at the same time.
+<strong>‘Freedom of Access to Information’</strong> gives users the opportunity of learning and freedom of choice at the same time.
 That is why users can shut down or delete the service whenever they don’t want to use.
 Under this freedom of chice, it seems that so many questions are forgiven.
 However, <strong>learned addiction</strong> by particular functions such as infinitive scroll cloud user’s judgement quite easily.
 <br>

 ##### Is it ever true that people can shut down the Freedom of Access by themselves anytime?